unicode-org/message-format-wg/spec/formatting.md

    If the registry does not define an implementation for this _name_, emit an Unknown Function error and use a _fallback value_ for the _expression_.
-4. If the _expression_ includes _options_, resolve the _options_ to a mapping
+3. If the _expression_ includes _options_, resolve the _options_ to a mapping
    of string identifiers to values.
    For each _option_:
-   - _Resolve the name_ of the option.
+   - _Resolve the name_ of the _option_.
+   - If the _option_'s _name-part_ already exists in the resolved mapping of _options_,
+     emit a Duplicate Option Name error.
-   - If its right-hand side successfully resolves to a value, bind the _name_ of the _option_ to the resolved value in the mapping.
+   - If the _option_'s right-hand side successfully resolves to a value, bind the _name-part_ of the _option_'s to the resolved value in the mapping.
    - Otherwise, do not bind the _name_ of the _option_ to any value in the mapping.
-6. Call the function implementation with the following arguments:
+4. Call the function implementation with the following arguments:
    - The current _locale_.
    - The resolved mapping of _options_.
    - If the _expression_ includes an _operand_, its resolved value.